BlueWizardHat/WindowWatcher/README.md

 Window Watcher
 ================================================================

-Small script that can detect when the active window changes
+Small script that can detect when the active window changes and run a command when it happens.

 ## Configuration